printstart/httpscanestart/index.rst

 *************
-Install Ij Canon Printer Driver Using ij.start.canon
+Install Ij Printer Driver Using ij.start.
 *************

-**Here are the simple and easy steps to install canon printer driver on your device :**
+**Here are the simple and easy steps to install   printer driver on your device :**

-1. Locate the ij.start.canon file and double-click it.
+1. Locate the ij.start file and double-click it.
 2. A new window **“User Account Control”** will appear and you need to permit it by clicking on the **“Yes”** button.
 3. Read the terms and conditions.
 Click **"I Agree"** to continue the process of installation.
 4. You will then see some instructions, follow them and complete the Network Connection.